Skip to main content

 Will your crew actually use it?
 The best software in the world doesn’t help if your guys won’t open the app.
 CompanyCam is popular partly because it’s dead simple.
 Whatever you switch to needs to be just as easy for field workers, even if it does a lot more.

 What’s your total software spend right now?
 Add up CompanyCam plus every other tool you’re paying for.
 You might be surprised.
-A platform like Projul at $399/mo with unlimited users could replace three or four separate subscriptions and save you money overall.
+A platform like Projul at $4,788/year with unlimited users could replace three or four separate subscriptions and save you money overall.

 How important are advanced photo features?
 CompanyCam has some photo-specific features that general platforms don’t match, like detailed annotations, before and after comparisons, and timeline views.
 If those specific features are critical to your workflow, make sure your new platform covers what you need.